JanHerca/urantiapedia/output/wikijs/article/Philip_Calabrese/Update_The_Coming_Scientific_Validation.md

 Russian and American scientists were able to smash an atom of californium (with 98 protons) with an atom of calcium (having 20 protons) to very briefly form a new atom for less than a thousandth of a second.
 And it took 3 times 10 to the 19th collisions to get just 3 atoms to stick together.
 The team expects to find even heavier elements that will last a few hours.[^4] _The Urantia Book_ predicted that an atom would be very short lived when more than 100 electrons are in orbit around it as would be the case for an atom with 118 protons.

 > In Orvonton it has never been possible naturally to assemble over one hundred orbital electrons in one atomic system.
-When one hundred and one have been artificially introduced into the orbital field, the result has always been the well-nigh instantaneous disruption of the central proton with the wild dispersion of the electrons and other liberated energies.[^7] [[UB 42:7.7](/en/The_Urantia_Book/42#p7_7)]
+When one hundred and one have been artificially introduced into the orbital field, the result has always been the well-nigh instantaneous disruption of the central proton with the wild dispersion of the electrons and other liberated energies. [[UB 42:7.7](/en/The_Urantia_Book/42#p7_7)]

 ## Age Of Sierra Mountain Range